 Yup.
 That's Grandpa Longneck.
 Don't know what I'd do without him.

 And you probably never new that my macbook doubles as a table.
 It's called being resourceful, my friends.

 Anyways, this soup really was better than my wildest dreams.
 I've been wanting to do something savory with pumpkin for a while, so this was perfect.
 Of course, I didn't exactly follow the recipe.
 I'm a very disobedient child.
-In addition to the fresh pumpkin, I also added some canned pumpkin.
-Mostly because the fresh pumpkin was a little pale and I wanted it to have a good pumpkin-y color.
 Also, don't be afraid of the nutmeg.
 It doesn't seem like something you would want to add to a savory dish, but it really does add warmth to soups when used lightly.